OptimisticLock/GeometryD/README.md

 ### Tradeoffs

-* When designing a new app, especially for greenfield objects, I think there can be a tradeoff between the YAGNI principle and good architecture.
-Where "good architecture" is defined as anticipating the possible future vectors of change and making them straightforward to implement in the future, if not implementing them upfront.
+* When designing a new app, especially a greenfield project, there can be a bit of a tradeoff between the YAGNI principle and good architecture.
+Where "good architecture" is defined as anticipating the possible directions of change and making them easier to implement in the future.

     In my design, I made a wild bet that lines and circular arcs won't be sufficient long term, and more edge types, e.g. elliptic curves, will be needed.
-I made adjustments for that, avoiding hard-coding "Line" and "Arc" throughout the code and instead instantiating edge types dynamically.
-In retrospect, that *was* overengineering and a major YAGNI violation and I probably wouldn't have done it if I did it again.
-But, it's there now, and I don't think it complicated the code too much, so I kept it.
-(I guess I did it because I am on my own time and it was a learning moment for me).
+I made some adjustments for that, avoiding hard-coding "Line" and "Arc" throughout the code and instead instantiating lines and arcs dynamically.
+In retrospect, that *was* overengineering and a major YAGNI violation, I don't even know if my bet is accurate, and it probably wasn't a good idea.
+(I guess I did it because I was on my own time and I wanted to experiment and see if it's feasible to do reasonably complex OO in ES6).

 ### Latest SVG renderer snapshot